datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 The markdown file contains the instuctions to answer the multiple choice question below.

-Q1.
-How many variables are included in this data set?
+<strong>Q1.
+How many variables are included in this data set?</strong>

 *** =instructions
 - 2